sujit123453/FD-Internship-Test/README.md

 8. And then we run : npm run dev
    9.When we run the project,it give the link like : https://localhost:5000/
 10. When we click the link it open the live server in the url

+1. **Sorry for the not making the same card, I try so much i can,but i cant recreate it , Due to lack of time,i creae a  simple card as you show in the url.Again sorry for that